parshap/search-requires/README.md

 current working directory, otherwise the module will be treated from a named module resolved from `node_modules`.

-`entry` should be a path or an array of paths to use as entry points for the search.
+`input` should be a path or an array of paths to use as entry points for the search.
 If a path to a directory is used, it will be resolved to a path using `require.resolve` semantics using the current working directory.